 - Can I become an electrician without an apprenticeship?

-To become a licensed electrician, you have to undertake 4 years apprenticeship where you learn to select, install, set up, test, fault find, repair and maintain electrical systems and equipment in buildings and premises.
+To become a licensed electrician, you have to undertake 4 years apprenticeship where you learn to select, install, set up, test, fault finds, repair, and maintain electrical systems and equipment in buildings and premises.

 - How do I start an electrician apprenticeship?